dsi-clinic/the-clinic/tutorials/clinic-computer-setup.md

     ssh fe.ds

 If you have set this up correctly you should be connected to the AI cluster and see something like `CNET@fe01:~$`.
+After this, verify you set up ssh keys correctly:

+    ssh-add -l
+    ssh -T git@github.com

+These commands should return something like `256 SHA256:sdlfjkwljflsdfkjs;flkjs;lfj user@host (ED25519)` and `Hi USERNAME!
+You've successfully authenticated ...`

-After this, to verify that you have access to the cluster, type in teh following at that prompt:
+After this, to verify that you have access to the cluster, type in the following at that prompt:

     srun -p general --pty /bin/bash